FORGE

 The Forge exists to flip that order.
 Before any argument is allowed to shape policy, culture, or consensus, it must first pass the pressure test: can it withstand the strongest possible version of the case against it?

-Most online “debate” is built on straw men and decoy versions of the opposing side.
-That is not reasoning — it is theatre designed to make the author feel clever and the audience feel righteous.Steelman Before Victory
+Most online βdebateβ is built on straw men and decoy versions of the opposing side.
+That is not reasoning.
+It is theatre designed to make the author feel clever and the audience feel righteous.What Forge-Ready Actually Means

 A serious claim must be able to do three things in plain language: